anvilproject/acr-harmonized-data-model/anvil/docs/anvil.md

  * [availablity_status](availablity_status.md) - Can this Sample be requested for further analysis?
  * [biospecimen_collection_id_fk](biospecimen_collection_id_fk.md) - ID associated with the Biospecimen Collection event.
  * [condition_assertion](condition_assertion.md) - Condition Assertion
- * [condition_code](condition_code.md) - Condition Code should be from one of a recognized ontology.
-Multiple codes can be indicated, but should simply be alternative encodings for the same entity such as alternates encodings from other ontologies.
  * [condition_source_value](condition_source_value.md) - Original Source Value for condition
- * [condition_type](condition_type.md) - Does this condition represent a specific "type" of condition, such as "Phenotypic Feature" vs "Disease" in a rare disease setting.
  * [consanguinity](consanguinity.md) - Is there known or suspected consanguinity in this study family?
  * [data_access_type](data_access_type.md) - Data Access Type
  * [date_of_birth](date_of_birth.md) - Date at which the individual was born.
 May be impacted by privacy rules described in date_of_birth_type.